annafabris/Hate-Speech-Spreader-Detection/README.md

 Four  different  methods  (SVM,  BiLSTM, BiGRU,  and  BERTweet)  were  trained  and  evaluated  on  the  dataset.
 Our  results  show  that  the BERTweet transformer method produces the best results in terms of accuracy on the test set.

-The steps taken are described in detail in the [Report](https://github.com/annafabris/Hate-Speech-Spreader-Detection/blob/main/NLP_Project.pdf).
+The steps taken are described in detail in the [Report](https://github.com/annafabris/Hate-Speech-Spreader-Detection/blob/main/NLP_Project.pdf), the slides used for the [presentation](https://github.com/annafabris/Hate-Speech-Spreader-Detection/blob/main/Presentation.pdf) are also available.

 All the code may be viewed directly from the [Notebook](https://github.com/annafabris/Hate-Speech-Spreader-Detection/blob/main/main.ipynb?flush_cache=false).